 \section{Introduction}

 One of the earliest major theorems proved about hyperbolic groups is the result that the Gromov boundary of a one-ended hyperbolic group is locally connected and without cut points.
 The proof combines work of Bestvina--Mess, Levitt, Bowditch, and Swarup \cite{BestvinaMess91,Levitt98,Bowditch99_Treelike,Swarup96}.
-Notable applications of this result include Geoghegan's semistability theorem \cite{GeogheganSwenson19}, the topological invariance of the JSJ decomposition \cite{Bowditch98_JSJ}, the one-dimensional boundary classification theorem of \cite{KapovichKleinier00}, and the existence of quasi-hyperbolic planes in hyperbolic groups \cite{BonkKleiner05}.
+Notable applications of this result include semistability (due to \mbox{Geoghegan} \cite{BestvinaMess91,GeogheganSwenson19}), the topological invariance of the JSJ decomposition \cite{Bowditch98_JSJ}, the one-dimensional boundary classification theorem of \cite{KapovichKleinier00}, and the existence of quasi-hyperbolic planes in hyperbolic groups \cite{BonkKleiner05}.

 Subsequently Bowditch studied the local connectedness of boundaries of relatively hyperbolic groups.
 Bowditch introduces a natural boundary of a relatively hyperbolic pair, the Bowditch boundary, and establishes many of its fundamental properties in \cite{Bowditch12_RelHyp}.
-In a series of articles \cite{Bowditch99_Boundaries,Bowditch99_Connectedness,Bowditch01_Peripheral}, he proves that the Bowditch boundary of a finitely presented relatively hyperbolic group is locally connected if the boundary is connected, provided certain restrictions are imposed on the subgroups known as peripheral subgroups.
-These restrictions require peripheral subgroups to be finitely presented, to be either one or two ended, and to not contain infinite torsion subgroups.
+In a series of articles \cite{Bowditch99_Boundaries,Bowditch99_Connectedness,Bowditch01_Peripheral}, he proves that the Bowditch boundary of a relatively hyperbolic group pair $(\Gamma,\P)$ is locally connected, if certain restrictions are imposed on the subgroups known as peripheral subgroups.
+These restrictions require peripheral subgroups to be finitely presented, either one or two ended, and to contain no infinite torsion subgroups.
 In this paper we extend Bowditch's work and remove all restrictions, proving the following theorem.

 \begin{theorem} Let $(\Gamma,\P)$ be a relatively hyperbolic group pair with connected boundary $M=\boundary(\Gamma,\P)$.
 Then $M$ is locally connected and every cut point of $M$ is the fixed point of a parabolic subgroup.